Sahilberi/SwiftyScrollingLabel/README.md

 ## Methods

-Create a label outlet and call the `startAnimate` method to start scrolling effect.
+- Create a label outlet and call the `startAnimate` method to start scrolling effect.
+- For Resume Animation call `resumeAnimate` method.
+- For Stop Animation call `pauseAnimate` method.

-# Note:
+## Note:
-Always call `startAnimate` in `viewDidAppear` methods.
+Always call `startAnimate` in `viewDidAppear` method.

-# Contributions
+## Contributions

 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.